ysharplanguage/FastJsonParser/README.md

 The only tiers of interest for this parser are the desktop/server tiers.
 There are other JSON librairies with good performances, and already well tested/documented, which ***also*** support mobile devices that run more limited flavors of .NET ([JSON.NET](http://james.newtonking.com/json) and [ServiceStack](https://github.com/ServiceStack/ServiceStack) come to mind).

-This JSON parser/deserializer aims only at being "simple", short, fast, and for use by some desktop tooling or server-side code that would require the full .NET anyway, and unlikely to ever be usable on mobile devices (unless those can eventually run such tools on the full .NET).
+This JSON parser/deserializer aims only at being "simple", short, fast, and for use by some desktop tooling or server-side code that would require the full .NET anyway, and unlikely to ever be usable on mobile devices (unless those can eventually run the full .NET).

 Early development status warning
 --------------------------------

-Although it is promisingly fast, please note this parser/deserializer is still experimental, also.
+Although it is promisingly fast, please note this parser/deserializer is still experimental.

 I do *not* recommend it for any use in production, at this stage.
 This may or may not evolve soon, but for one thing to begin with, it's in need of more extensive JSON conformance tests.